 Use Credit Cards & Loyalty Programs Strategically

-Between that practice and the bonus welcome points I received, I've booked two round trip flights (San Juan, Puerto Rico and Atlanta, Georgia) and covered a couple of hotel stays with points.
+Between that practice and the bonus welcome points you get when you sign up, I booked round trip flights to Atlanta, GA and San Juan, Puerto Rico and covered a couple of hotel stays with points just in the first year.
 This credit card has a $450 annual fee, which isn't cheap, however, here are a few of the card benefits I take full advantage of in order to offset that:

 - Complimentary Priority Pass membership (So clutch for free food at the airports and getting work done when flights are delayed or I'm just early!)

 - Membership with Instacart, Door Dash, and Lyft plus discounts on delivery fees and rides